 A special type of structure in the spine called an intervertebral disc is also made of connective tissue.
 The fibers of the disc are formed by special cells, called collagen cells.
 The fibers may be lined up like strands of nylon rope or crisscrossed like a net.

-An intervertebral disc is made of two parts.
+An intervertebral disc is made of .
 The center, called the nucleus, is spongy.
 It provides most of the shock absorption in the spine.
 The nucleus is held in place by the annulus, a series of strong ligament rings surrounding it.

 A good way to understand the anatomy of the lumbar spine is by looking at a spinal segment.
 Each spinal segment includes two vertebrae separated by an intervertebral disc, the nerves that leave the spinal column at each vertebra, and the small facet joints that link each level of the spinal column.